 When your company applies for a SME loan, it is important that as the business owner, you have an impeccable personal credit history.

-If your credit card payments are delayed or you have a poor credit score it can have an adverse impact on your company’s loan application.
+If your credit card payments are delayed or you have a poor credit rating it can have an adverse impact on your company’s loan application.
 Spend a little extra time and make sure that all your payments are up to date.

 Be Prepared To Wait